"I am heartbroken by the portrayal that I am in some way racist," says Beauton Gilbow

-Before the Vine came out but after the fraternity chapter was suspended, the woman known as "Momma B" told CNN affiliate KOCO-TV that she was blindsided by the overall controversy.
+After the fraternity chapter was suspended – but before her own video was publicized – Gilbow told CNN affiliate KOCO-TV that she was blindsided by the controversy.

-"I feel like the rug has been pulled out from under me," Gilbow said.
-"This has been my life for 15 years.
-And it's tough."
+“I feel like the rug has been pulled out from under me,” she said.
+“This has been my life for 15 years.
+And it’s tough.”